-The right food and hydration choices help with optimal athletic performance and life-long health.
+The right food and hydration choices increase the odds of optimal athletic performance and life-long health.
 Here is a list of ways you can promote proper nutrition:

 Model good nutrition and hydration choices for your children.

-Promote body positivity and encourage a healthy relationship with food. Ξ Teach your children to read ingredient lists and how to read food labels.
-Inform yourself about the appropriate diet for your children and consult a nutritionist/dietitian for specific advice and menus if possible.
-O Plan meals ahead and keep your kitchen stocked with healthy food choices.
-4 2 Try to ensure your children never get too hungry, as this is when poor selections happen.
+Promote body positivity and encourage a healthy relationship with food.

+Teach your children to read ingredient lists and how to read food labels.

+Inform yourself about the appropriate diet for your children and consult a nutritionist / dietitian for specific advice and menus if possible.
-13 SPORT INTEGRITY AUSTRALIA | PARENTS' GUIDE TO SUPPORT CLEAN SPORT

-E.
+Plan meals ahead and keep your kitchen stocked with healthy food choices.

+Try to ensure your children never get too hungry, as this is when poor selections happen.